-I put together a short list of things I wish someone would have told me when I was first starting with IPS.
-I hope these tips help you on your way to becoming confident and successful at in-person sales for your photography business.
+I put together a short list of things I wish someone would have told me when I was first starting with In-Person Sales (IPS).
+I hope these tips help you on your way to becoming confident and successful at IPS for your photography business.

 Your photos are beautiful, your client will love them.
 It’s ok to have a bit of butterflies your first few IPS sessions, but really, remain calm and you will be so happy you did after a few months when you're really feeling confident and looking forward to your next IPS.

 Just like with anything in our busy lives, the more prepared and practiced you are, the smoother everything goes.
 Try doing a run through with a friend, tell them you are going to be treating them as a client (so no being silly) and really try out your plan.
 Even better would be to actually take photos of a friend and present them to the “client” for a real life run through.
 Have product samples of prints, books, canvas, wood blocks—whatever is in your packages.
 You need to have these things right in front of the client to touch.
 Most people really have no idea what size an 8x10 really is, when they see it next to the 16x20 or the 24x36 they see it may be too small for the effect they are really wanting.

 I know this may sound weird, but silence is ok… comfortable silence.
 It’s ok to just let your photos show and speak for themselves, let the client be “alone” with the photos while watching the Slideshow.
 Wait for them to speak, and then continue on with the meeting.
 Speaking quickly can lead to tripping over your words, which can lead to feeling embarrassed and being nervous.